RyanLevey/RyanLevey2.github.io/_posts/2018-04-12-coffeeanalysis.md

     retail = retail[retail['location']] == 'Utrecht'

 ```
-By converting/ordering the dates, we can use the date as an index to provide better organization.
-However, there are more observations (rows) within the weather_1 data set versus the retail.
-In this case, we don't need all of the weather data, we just need the weather data from dates September 10th (2017-09-10) to March 1st (2018-03-01).
+After the data is sorted and organized, another element to be address is the high number of observations (rows) within the weather data set.
+Because we only have data from September 10th 2017 to March 1st 2017, the .loc function is used to filter weather dates within the timeline that we have for retail

 ```python
     weather_1U_retail = weather_1U_retail.loc['2017-09-10':'2018-08-01',:]